GUR SIKH TEMPLE

 Sikh Heritage Museum

 The Sikh Heritage Museum was founded and first opened in the year 2011 as part of the Centennial Celebrations of the Gur Sikh Temple (est. 1911).
-Since its founding in 2011, the Museum has put on 13 exhibits, ranging from subjects including The Ghadar Revolution, Sikh Feminism, the Komagata Maru, The Sikh festival of Hola Mohallah, and South Asians and Hockey.
+Since its founding in 2011, the Museum has put on various exhibits ranging from subjects including The Ghadar Revolution, Sikh Feminism, the Komagata Maru, The Sikh festival of Hola Mohallah, and South Asians and Hockey.